Ramsey sequences with bounded clique size: Preliminaries

 A proper edge coloring can also be seen as function $f : E \to S$, where $ S $ is a set of colors, such that for any two edges $ e, h \in E $ sharing a common end vertex, we have $ f(e) \neq f(h) $.
 The \textit{chromatic index} of $ G $, denoted $ \chi'(G) $, is the minimum size of $ S $ permitting such a coloring \cite{green2015edge}.

 In Ramsey theory, we consider an edge coloring that need not be proper.
-For instance, a \textit{2-edge coloring} of a graph $ G = (V, E) $ is a function $ f: E \to C $, where $ C = \{1,2\}$ is a set of colors (e.g., red and blue), partitioning the edges into two color classes to study monochromatic subgraphs \cite{ramsey-1930}.
+For instance, an \textit{$r$-edge coloring} of a graph $ G = (V, E) $ is a function $ f: E \to C $, where $ C = \{1,2\dots ,r\}$ is a set of r colors , partitioning the edges into $r$-color classes to study monochromatic subgraphs \cite{ramsey-1930}.